A Guide To Parking Access Control Systems3 min readReading Time: 3 minutes

-Access control systems help manage a parking facility by tracking the influx and efflux of vehicles.
+Access control systems help control parking remotely by tracking the influx and efflux of vehicles.
 These systems manage parking by employing two effective methods – Access control devices and managing and tracking software.

 Access control devices regulate the flow of traffic in a parking lot.
 The most widely used method is the gate, which is placed at the entry and exit.
 After collecting tickets and making payments, the automobile enters and exits respectively.

 Another machine reads this particular code at the exit gate and payment collection happens accordingly.
 A simpler version of this automated machine functions around timestamps printed on the ticket where the machine reads credentials.
 The machines can either be short or long-range.
 Short-range machines read credentials presented up close.
 Long-range machines read tickets and codes on the windshield or license plate of the automobile.